awsteiner/o2scl/doc/o2scl/sphinx/part.rst

 class is a descendant of the :cpp:class:`o2scl::fermion_tl` class which contains extra data members for the quark condensate and the contribution to the bag constant.
-Nuclei are represented by the :cpp:class:`o2scl::nucleus` class and documented in nuclei_section.
+Nuclei are represented by the :cpp:class:`o2scl::nucleus` class and documented in :ref:`Nuclei and Nuclear Masses`.

 Units
 -----